bkataru/comprezz/README.md

 # Comprezz

-A single-file [gzip/deflate compression library](https://bkataru.bearblog.dev/comprezzzig/) for Zig, based on code from the Zig 0.14 standard library.
+A single-file [gzip/deflate compression library](https://bkataru.bearblog.dev/comprezzzig/) and CLI binary for Zig, based on code from the Zig 0.14 standard library.

 ## Features